 Disclosure: We sometimes use affiliate links which means that, at zero cost to you, we may earn a commission if you buy something through our links.

 In the age of personalised marketing, chatbots emerge as one of the few channels that can offer a genuine one-to-one experience between brands and users.
-Sadly, the hype that surrounded chatbots throughout 2016 and an unfounded focus on human-like conversations detracted from the true potential of chatbots.

 If these are the kind of questions you’ve been answering over the past couple of years and you think now is the time to build your first bot, then you’ve come to the right place.
-Here are the best chatbot builders in 2018 in an article 100% free of any unfounded hype or hyperbole.
+Here are the best chatbot builders in an article 100% free of any unfounded hype or hyperbole.

 Chatfuel is a bot builder for Facebook Messenger that aims to make bot building easy.
 You don’t need any coding skills to use Chatfuel and the free version of the platform gives you access to almost every feature for up to 5,000 subscribers, although users will see the Chatfuel branding on your bot.